 Cost, combinability and plating carrier are the main factors that any good travel agent looks at.
 What the heck are these, you ask?

 When dealing with complicated itineraries involving two or more stops, you might not be able to obtain the best possible price if it’s all issued on one ticket.
 This is where the term ‘plating carrier’ comes into effect.
 The plating carrier is the airline that accepts responsibility for the ticket, and in turn, will distribute the funds for the other airline flight segments back to them.
 This can be a long and challenging process for some airlines, and as a result, they might limit which fares are permitted to be issued on a different carrier’s ticket stock.

-For instance, a one-way flight from London to Paris on a British Airways ticket presently costs GBP6.00 ($10CAD) plus applicable taxes.
-However, if you were to issue a combination of Air Canada from Toronto to London, and British Airways from London to Paris on the one ticket, the British Airways portion of the Air Canada plated ticket (AC will own the ticket and pay BA for their segment) jumps to a much higher price – in this case, a GBP232 ($370CAD) plus tax value.
+For instance, let’s say a one-way flight from London to Paris on a British Airways ticket costs GBP6.00 ($10CAD) plus applicable taxes.
+However, if you were to issue a combination of Air Canada from Toronto to London, and British Airways from London to Paris on the one ticket, the British Airways portion of the Air Canada plated ticket jumps to a much higher price – in this case, a GBP232 ($370CAD) plus tax value.
 This is because the cheaper value has to be issued on British Airways ticket stock, and it isn’t until you reach a higher fare value that the BA fare is allowed to be issued on a different carrier’s ticket stock.
-You would still be able to thru-check as British Airways and Air Canada have an interline ticketing agreement, but you would simply need to follow the steps above.
+You would still be able to thru-check because British Airways and Air Canada have an interline ticketing agreement, but you would simply need to follow the steps above.

-This is what our Flight Centre Airfare Experts are here for!
+This is what our Flight Centre Experts are here for!
 The internet will simply bundle fares together to issue on one ticket, but an agent can break things down and provide sound advice on how to book separate tickets, save money, and advise you if two airlines have an interline ticketing agreement to allow your bags to be thru-checked.